Bristol Street Motors Trophy 2023/24: Free match highlights, fixtures and schedule for knockout stages of tournament

 Bolton won the Papa Johns Trophy - as it was called before the rebrand - for the second time back in April, with a 4-0 win over Plymouth in front of a crowd of just under 80,000 at Wembley.
 It was the biggest winning margin in any final since the competition was founded in 1981.

-Wycombe are the only League One side to have secured a quarter-final spot so far, after seeing off West Ham U21 at Adams Park, meaning Brighton U21 are the last Premier League representatives standing after their penalty shootout win over Reading.
+Wycombe saw off West Ham U21 with a 2-1 win at Adams Park, meaning Brighton U21 are the last Premier League representatives standing after their penalty shootout win over Reading, following a goalless draw after 90 minutes.

-Three more teams will book their places in the quarter-finals - which take place in three weeks' time - on Wednesday night.
+On Wednesday night, goals from Mathew Virtue-Thick and Marvin Ekpiteta helped Blackpool to a 2-1 win over Burton at Bloomfield Road.

+Meanwhile, 37-year-old Cameron Jerome scored his first goal since October 2022 as holders Bolton eased to a 3-1 win away at Accrington.

 Northern section